Fading from black reveals a colossal American flag and with the sound of mass chatter among an unseen crowd.

 The battle itself is a massive piece of spectacle, where the Nazis are routed, outflanked, and outmaneuvered into full retreat.
 Patton’s expression is completely stoic throughout, scanning the field through his binoculars and giving orders from a safe distance, until the very end where he dawns a gargantuan grin.
 “Rommel, you magnificent bastard, I READ YOUR BOOK!!!” only to have his pride slightly wounded when he learns that Rommel had been recalled to Berlin in part for health reasons.

 On paper, this looks great.
 Two powerful allies who just liberated a continent separately can now pool their resources to dwarf their opposition on a little island like Sicily.
 Alas, the situation is not so simple.
 It’s political, as the British, particularly their commander – Field Marshall Bernard “Monty” Montgomery – are cut from a different cloth than Patton and his.
-Patton, of course, has no interest in sharing the glory with anyone besides the Americans, and he doesn’t react well to non-American superiors telling him what to do.
-The plan he pitches for the invasion that would involve him taking everything important is turned down and the allies go with Monty’s plan, which leaves him and his men slogging through dirt and rocks in the middle of nowhere in support.
+Patton has no interest in sharing the glory with anyone besides the Americans, and he doesn’t react well to non-American superiors telling him what to do.
+The plan he pitches for the invasion that would involve him taking everything important is rejected.
+Instead the allies go with Monty’s plan, which leaves Patton and his men slogging through dirt and rocks in the middle of nowhere in support.

 Here you’d expect a “simple old soldier” (as he refers to himself) like Patton to swallow his pride and do what he’s commanded, but you’d be wrong.
 Patton cannot be relegated to the background, so he defies.
 He pushes outward towards Palermo and disregards orders to stop.
 He takes the city against the orders of his superiors and then puts his men through hell racing Monty to the finish line – Messina (where the strait lies between Sicily & Italy).
 As the resistance thickens, so too does Patton’s resolve; his methods approach heights of barbarism, and he crosses that line more than a few times along the way.